tbattz/openGLMap/README.md

 * Add the path to the header only GLM library to the GCC C++ Compiler Includes.
 Project >> Properties >> C/C++ Build >> Settings >> Tool Settings >> GCC C++ Compiler >> Includes.
 Under include paths, add /usr/local/include

 * This project needs to be compiled with c++11.
 Project >> Properties >> C/C++ Build >> Settings >> Tool Settings >> GCC C++ Compiler >> Miscellaneous.
 Under the Other flags box, add -std=c++11.
 Eclipse will build the project but may still show errors.
 To fix this, go to Project >> Properties >> C/C++ General >> Preprocessor Include Paths, Macros etc. >> Providers.
 Locate CDT GCC Built-in Compiler Settings.
 Uncheck the "Use global provider shader between project" box, and append -std=c++0x to the "Command to get compiler specs:" entry box.
 Move this entry to the top of the list using Move Up.
 Apply and click ok.
 Then re-resolve the includes using Project >> C/C++ Index >> Re-resolve Unresolved Includes.

+# License
+OpenGLMap is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+OpenGLMap is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Cmavnode.
+If not, see http://www.gnu.org/licenses/.

+OpenGLMap should not be used to replace ground station software, but rather as a tool to aid in the visualisation of the current state of an aircraft.
+The author(s) of OpenGLMap will not be held accountable for damage to any aircraft or property caused while using OpenGLMap.
+Use at your own risk.